 The H16’s P83 chassis did not help.
 Like the engine it supported, it was heavy.
 A lighter 115 chassis replaced it – but that, too, was substantially heavier than its rivals.
 Jackie Stewart was a BRM driver, at the time.
 He did not exactly gush with praise for the H16.
 Its performance limits were too easy to find, he said.
 That made it hard for a driver to shine – even one of his calibre.
 At least the more challenging tracks – like Spa Francorchamps and the Nürburgring – levelled the F1 playing-field somewhat.
 The H16 motor did win a GP, though.
 However, it needed Lotus’ help to do it.
 In ’66 – while awaiting delivery of the Ford DFV motor – Colin Chapman hired the H16 engine to power the Lotus Type 43.
 Ironic, really, given Chapman’s obsession with weight-saving.
 Heavy as the H16 was, Jim Clark eased the Type 43 to victory – at Watkins Glen, USA.
 And in ’67 – for all his dislike of the H16 car – Jackie Stewart placed it second at Spa.
 And that was pretty much it, in terms of results.
 A real racing oddity, the BRM H16 made for great spectating.
-Driving it, on the other hand – as Stewart pointed out – was not always quite so much fun!
+That said – as Stewart had pointed out – it was not always as much fun to drive!